hotwire-django/turbo-django/README.md

 </html>
 ```

-Now open ``./manage.py shell``.
+Now run ``./manage.py shell``.
 Create a Turbo object that references the broadcast name.
-Tell the object to render a ``TurboRender`` object from the string, and then broadcast a command to ``update`` the inside of the element with id `broadcast_box` on all subscribed pages.
+Tell the object to render a ``TurboRender`` object from the string, and then broadcast a command to `update` the inside of the element with id `broadcast_box` on all subscribed pages.

 ```python
 from turbo import Turbo